 Since we cannot separate real output into a demand driven output gap and a productivity driven trend within this VAR, productivity shocks are identified in a first step using the Gali (1999) two-variable VAR and included as an exogenous variable in the main model.
-We are hence left with three exogenous and three endogenous variables: domestic output gap (y), unemployment (u), monetary policy (MCI) foreign output gap (y^) , technology (A), and fiscal policy (G):
+We are hence left with three exogenous and three endogenous variables: domestic output gap (y), unemployment (u), monetary policy (MCI), foreign output gap (y^) , technology (A), and fiscal policy (G):

-(4) $$x=[y, u, MCI, y^, A, G]$$
+(4) $$x=[y, u, MCI; y^, A, G]$$

-Since the three final variables are exogenous, three restrictions are needed for exact identification.
-Monetary policy shocks are identified by assuming that a change in the interest rate does not affect inflation and the output gap in the same period since prices are sticky and respond with a delay.
+Since the three last variables are exogenous, three restrictions are needed for exact identification.
+Monetary policy shocks are identified by assuming that a change in the interest rate does not affect the output gap and unemployment in the same period, i.e. that monetary policy affects the economy with a lag of at least one period.
+This is the standard way of identifying monetary policy shocks in VAR models.
 There are two additional shocks in the VAR, presumably a domestic demand shock and another labor market shock (such as labor supply or wage setting).
 Given the absence of theoretically justified identifying restrictions we refrain from labeling these two shocks.
+The resulting monetary policy shocks are the residuals from the MCI-equation in the VAR.
+Estimated responses of other endogenous variables are hence excluded from the definition of monetary policy.